Poza Verde, Sistema Zacaton

-Sistema Zacatón is area with incredible characteristics unparalleled in the world.
-In total this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
+Sistema Zacatón is an area with incredible characteristics unparalleled in the world.
+In total, this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
 Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.

 Sinkhole with a double bottom

 Poza Verde has a diameter of 120 – 150 m.
 It is hard to access – beautiful blue water is encircled by tall limestone cliffs.

-Water in this lake is somewhat cooler than in neighboring cenotes – 28 – 29° C. Unlike to other sinkholes nearby, water here is stratified, with chemocline.
+Water in this lake is somewhat cooler than in neighboring cenotes – 28 – 29° C. Unlike to other sinkholes nearby, the water here is stratified, with chemocline.
 Surface water is not acidic.
-Thus Poza Verde seems to be more like a "normal lake".
+Thus Poza Verde seems to be more like a “normal lake”.

-Depth of sinkhole is 40 – 48 m what is comparatively little if compared to neighbouring sinkholes.
+Depth of sinkhole is 40 – 48 m what is comparatively little if compared to neighboring sinkholes.
 There have been attempts without success to find any large side passages.
-Bottom of sinkhole is extremely level.
+Bottom of the sinkhole is extremely level.

-This is explained by the fact that the bottom of sinkhole is several metres thick travertine lid formed at some earlier time when water level was considerably lower.
-Below this lid there is located another void filler with thermal water.
+This is explained by the fact that the bottom of sinkhole is several meters thick travertine lid formed at some earlier time when the water level was considerably lower.
+Below this lid, there is located another void filler with thermal water.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010